-The Town of Clinton Comprehensive Plan is intended to be a "living document".
+The Town of Turtle Comprehensive Plan is intended to be a "living document".
 Over time, social and economic conditions tend to change.
 The comprehensive plan should be updated periodically to reflect any changes that occur.
 These updates ensure that the statistical data is current (census data in this plan is based on the 2000 census, already almost 8 years old) and that the plan's goals, objectives and policies maintain their integrity throughout the planning period.
 Under the current law, it is required that an update be undertaken at a minimum of every ten years.
+However, it is recommended that the plan be reviewed and updated every five years.
 This will ensure that any changes occurring in the Town are reflected.